• OVERVIEW

 The Anesthesia Doctor of Nursing Practice (ADNP) program strives to educate outstanding clinicians who demonstrate a high level of competence in the full scope of anesthesia practice.
 We are committed to providing innovative educational opportunities that engender reasoned, safe, culturally sensitive, evidence-based practice, and practitioners who value integrity and professionalism.
 The following technical standards, in conjunction with the academic standards, are requirements for admission, promotion, and graduation.
 The term “candidate” refers to candidates for admission to the ADNP program as well as current students who are candidates for retention, promotion, or graduation.

 These requirements may be achieved with or without reasonable accommodations, the cost of which will be borne by the institution.
 These standards should not serve as a deterrent to any candidate with disabilities who desires to pursue a medical education.
-Candidates with disabilities bring unique perspectives which contribute to the diversity of the student population and will create a diverse healthcare workforce of culturally competent practitioners who can meet the needs of their patients.
+Candidates with disabilities bring unique perspectives that contribute to the diversity of the student population and will create a diverse healthcare workforce of culturally competent practitioners who can meet the needs of their patients.
 Candidates with disabilities are encouraged to contact the Disability Resource Center immediately upon acceptance to begin a confidential conversation about possible accommodations necessary to meet these standards.
-Fulfillment of the technical standards for graduation from the FNP program does not guarantee that a graduate will be able to fulfill the technical requirements of any specific clinical position.
+Fulfillment of the technical standards for graduation from the ADNP program does not guarantee that a graduate will be able to fulfill the technical requirements of any specific clinical position.

 Observational skills: A candidate must acquire information as presented through demonstrations and experiences in foundational sciences.
 Also, a candidate must be able to evaluate a patient accurately and assess relevant health, behavioral, and medical information.
 Candidates must be able to obtain and interpret information through a comprehensive assessment of patients, correctly interpret diagnostic representations of patient physiologic data, and accurately evaluate patient conditions and responses.
 Also, candidates must have sufficient capacity to make accurate observations, interpret and effectively participate in the context of patient care and simulated learning activities.